greggiles/dogsmtb/docs/2023/kickoff.md

 # 2023 Kickoff Meeting

-Join us Thursday, April 13th at 6PM at Brighton High School, in the Media Room to kick off the 2023 Season!
+We held a meeting Thursday, April 13th at 6PM at Brighton High School, in the Media Room to kick off the 2023 Season!

+Agenda:

 - Meet (some of) the coaches
 - Meet (some of) the captains